UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/types.md

 ### Converting Between Types with C++

 Conversion between types in C++ can occur implicitly, or explicitly.
 You should always strive to be as explicit as possible in any code you write.
-Code is meant to be read, and the most imporant reader is another human (a computer probably would prefer it if you just wrote assembly!), so be as clear and as explicit as you can when you write your code.
+Code is meant to be read, and the most important reader is another human (a computer probably would prefer it if you just wrote assembly!), so be as clear and as explicit as you can when you write your code.

 Unfortunately, implicit conversions can occur quite easily in C++, and this is a source of many bugs.
 For example:

 ~~~
 const double x = std::atan(1.0d) * 4.0d;